 ZOOM web conferencing is free for all APSU students.
 Students should become familiar with ZOOM and make sure they can log in to ZOOM as it may be used in their online courses.
 Learn more about Zoom here.

 Virtual Peer Tutoring

-Peer Tutors are ready to meet with students virtually through a program called Meeting Spaces that is also accessed through Tutor.com.
-To schedule a virtual meeting with an APSU Peer Tutor students should email firstname.lastname@example.org and allow 24 hours for a meeting to be scheduled.
-There will not be in-person tutoring sessions at the Learning Resource Center for the remainder of the spring semester.
+Peer Tutors are available to meet with students virtually.
+To schedule a virtual meeting with an APSU Peer Tutor students should email email@example.com and allow 24 hours for a meeting to be scheduled.

 Austin Peay State University offers an online tutoring service for current students through Tutor.com.
 This service supports students in a number of courses.
 Students can access Tutor.com through their D2L account by visiting the individual course, selecting "Resources" on the navigation bar and then "Subject-Specific Tutoring."
 Learn more about Tutor.com here.

 Students can submit their papers for feedback using the TurnItIn system through D2L.
 To use this service, students must register for the "Writing Center Paper Submission" course in D2L.
 Students can find directions on using this service here.